Runtime APIs

 What the Runtime APIs Are

-The runtime APIs are the lower-level functions behind Bundle Drop's update behavior.
+The runtime APIs are the direct functions behind Bundle Drop's update behavior.

-They are useful when you want direct control over checking, downloading, applying, channel discovery, or user-property management.
+Use them when you want explicit control over checking, downloading, applying, channel discovery, bundle browsing, or user-property management.

 Start by calling BundleDrop.init once.
-After that, these APIs use the active runtime channel and environment managed by the singleton runtime.
+After that, these APIs use the active runtime channel and app environment managed by the Bundle Drop runtime.

-If you prefer a React hook wrapper for manual UI flows, use useBundleDrop.
+If you prefer React state and actions for manual UI flows, use useBundleDrop.

 Runtime Controller